swarajsaaj/swarajsaaj.github.io/_posts/2016-03-13-android-push-notifications-using-gcm-google-cloud-messaging.md

 The onTokenRefresh() method re registers the application using RegistertionService.java , you may optionally update the token on your server in this part.

-3. Create the <strong>MyGcmListenerService.java</strong> for receiving the Push messages.
+3.Create the <strong>MyGcmListenerService.java</strong> for receiving the Push messages.

 ```java
 package com.wordpress.swarajsaaj.app.notificationdemo;